+'''

-''' + configuration
++ configuration

 4 Protocols:

 Num Name Protocol

 0 IP DOD-IP

 3 ARP Address Resolution

 11 SNMP Simple Network Management Protocol

-12 OSPF Open SPF-Based Routing Protocol '''
+12 OSPF Open SPF-Based Routing Protocol

+'''

 2. Enter the GWCON protocol command with the protocol number or short name of the desired protocol displayed in the configuration information.
 In the following example, the command has been entered to access the IP protocol console process.
+Enter either one of the following:

+'''

 + protocol 0

 '''

 + protocol IP

-'''